 - Once this form is received, we will coordinate your placement with the requested area of Council within 5-7 business days.

 - You will receive an email if your application for the placement has been successful or unsuccessful.

-- If successful, you will be provided with details regarding your placement to accept via return email along with the forms below:
+- If successful, you will be provided with details regarding your placement to ACCEPT via return email along with the forms listed below: